jjdelorme/EventsSample/README.md

 If you launch the api server with `dotnet watch` from `./api` directory (_instead_ of `dotnet run`) you will see the new [ASP.NET 6 support for hot reloading](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/).

-### NOTE: Local development & hot reload with signalR
+### WARNING: Hot reload with signalR
 You cannot use a *development server* proxy with signalR.
 This means that notifications will not work when running through the development server locally.
 To test end-to-end locally, run `npm run build` in the `web` directory and then run the api with `dotnet run` in the `api` directory for the ASP.NET server to serve static content instead of the development server.
 There are also issues running signalR with `dotnet watch`, so you cannot use hot reload to test any changes with signalR notifications on the server or client.

 ## Building and running in a container locally

 The application will run in a container when deployed to Cloud Run.
+To test building and running a container locally:

 1. Build the container locally
     ```bash